slaterade/shim-io/README.md

-standard_io
+shim-io
 ===========

-Input/Output using the standard streams
+input/output using the standard streams